 The Jewish Exponent first hit the presses in 1887, founded by a group of 43 prominent Philadelphia businessmen.
 This stock ownership was meant to ensure the newspaper represented the entire community while serving in its coverage of local, national and international news.

 Based on a rich variety of original manuscript collections from the American Jewish Historical Society in New York, this resource offers captivating insights into the everyday lives of the American Jewish population over three centuries.
+Collection includes 24 collections of personal papers (which include letters, scrapbooks, autobiographies, and notebooks), 6 collections of organizational papers, photographs, and printed books and pamphlets.

 Jewish civilization from its historical origins to the present.
 Journal and newspaper articles, books, and biographies.
 Coverage: 1922-present.